snykk/snykk/README.md

 - 🙎🏻‍♂️ I’m a College Student
 - 🤷🏻‍♂️ Pronouns He/Him
-- ☕ Currently ~~learning about Go~~ trying to comeback with Laravel and backend stuff
+- ☕ Currently ~~learning about Go and backend stuff~~ trying to comeback with Laravel
 - 👨‍💻 CTF is Fum!

 <div>